mjfrigaard/sharing-your-work/manuscript/04chapter.md

 ```
 project/
 └── paper/
         ├── draft-1.docx
         ├── draft-2.docx
         ├── draft-3-mf.docx
         ├── draft-3-mk.docx
+        ├── final.docx
         ├── final-final.docx
-    └── final.docx
+        └── no-really-final.docx
 ```

-This is the inevitable progression of a document that requires collaboration ***and*** integration.
-Revision features are great when we're using a single file, but what about the supporting files in the project?
-Every project we've ever worked on required more than a single word document.
+This is the inevitable progression of a document that requires collaboration ***and*** iteration.
+Revision features are great when we're using a single file, and that file should not be altered until changed have been approved/rejected.
+But what about all the supporting files that are needed to create that report or analysis in our Word documents?
+Every project we've ever worked on required more than a single Word document.

 ![](images/04-version-control-vs-track-changes.png)

-The file is an earlier version of a paper.
-A coauthor has suggested changes to the results section.
-As changes are being made, the document is essentially 'locked' until the next author can review.
-This limitation is significant limitation to projects that involve many files and require iteration and changes.
+The file displayed above is an early version of a peer-reviewed manuscript.
+In this situation, a coauthor has suggested some changes to our results section.
+While making changes, the document is essentially 'locked' until the next coauthor can review.
+This is a serious limitation when a project involves many files, and those files require frequent updates, or *versions*.

+### Enter version control

-Sound version control systems let us see four aspects of changes:
+Sound version control systems let us see four important aspects of change:

-1) what the differences are,
-2) who recommended them,
+1. What the differences are (*i.e. the actual changes*),
+2. Who made the changes (*this allows us to separate our changes from everyone else's*),
-3) the time/date of the proposed changes, and
+3. The time/date of the proposed changes (*without this, it's impossible to know what order the changes took place in*), and
-4) any comments about the change
+4. Any comments about the change (*the 'how and why' for the changes*)

-Unfortunately, tracked changes in Word only applies to a single document at a time.
-When we're working collaboratively (which is quite often), we know asking someone to change a single sentence can result in changes to dozens of files.
-That's why we need a way to track changes across a project's multiple files.
+Unfortunately, tracked changes in Microsoft Word only applies to a single document at a time.
+When we're working collaboratively on a project (which is quite often), we know asking someone to change a single sentence can result in changes to dozens of files.
+That's why we need a way to track changes across multiple files in a project.

 ***